Four Common Mistakes when Brewing Loose-Leaf Tea

 White tea: Turn off kettle when steam begins to rise from spout

 Green tea: Turn off kettle 1-2 minutes before boil

 Oolong tea: Boil and let water cool for 2-3 min

-Herbal, Black and Puerh tea: Use boiled water
+Herbal, Black and Puerh tea: Use boiling water

 Or, consider using a variable temperature kettle, like this one.